As tankers head toward the Caribbean, growing Iran-Venezuela ties draw U.S. concern

 “It’s a smokescreen by Simonovis,” Jorge Rodríguez wrote in a text to The Washington Post.
 “Venezuela and Iran have had 20 years of commercial relations and cooperation.”

-The nearest of the tankers, the Fortune, was some 1,300 miles from the Venezuelan refinery complex at El Palito on Thursday afternoon.
+The nearest of the tankers, the Fortune, entered Venezuelan waters Saturday evening.
 The convoy was heading toward the largest U.S. military presence in the Caribbean in at least a decade.
-The Pentagon has dispatched destroyers, littoral combat ships, Poseidon maritime planes and Air Force surveillance aircraft to the region as part of an operation to shut down drug trafficking routes off the Venezuelan coast.
+The Pentagon has dispatched destroyers, littoral combat ships, Poseidon maritime planes and Air Force surveillance aircraft to the region as part of an operation to shut down drug-trafficking routes off the Venezuelan coast.

-U.S. officials are downplaying Iran’s suggestion that those forces will confront the convoy.
+U.S. officials downplayed Iran’s suggestion that those forces will confront the convoy.
 Pentagon spokesman Jonathan Hoffman told reporters Thursday he was not aware of plans to launch a military operation against the Iranian tankers.

 But a senior Trump administration official, speaking on the condition of anonymity to describe internal discussions, said the administration “would not abide” Iran’s support of Maduro.

 “The president has made clear the United States will not tolerate continued meddling by supporters of an illegitimate regime,” the official said.
-The administration considers Maduro a usurper, saying he stole the presidential elections in 2018; the Justice Department indicted him in March on narcoterrorism charges.
-The United States is one of nearly 60 nations that recognizes Guaidó, head of Venezuela’s National Assembly, as the country’s lawful leader.
+The administration considers Maduro a usurper, saying he stole the presidential election in 2018; the Justice Department indicted him in March on narcoterrorism charges.
+The United States is one of nearly 60 nations that recognize Guaidó, head of Venezuela’s National Assembly, as the country’s lawful leader.

 U.S. indicts Venezuela’s Maduro on narcoterrorism charges, offers $15 million reward for his capture